earthly/earthly/docs/examples/examples.md

 For more general information on CI systems not listed above, see the [CI integration guide](../ci-integration/overview.md).

+## Examples by Dev environments

+Examples of how Earthly can be integrated into different dev environments

+* [codespaces](https://github.com/earthly/codespaces-example) - shows how Earthly can be used in Codespaces and Devcontainers

 ## Example Earthfiles

 In this section, you will find some examples of Earthfiles to familiarize yourself with Earthly.